Black Affrilachia? | Breaking the Culture of Silence | Middle Passage Commemoration

 (Bantaba=Gathering Place, in Mandinka)

 Your donation via the Port Of Harlem Gambian Education Partnership will help provide support for this young lady who has the courage to break the culture of silence and regain her life as she reaches two of her life goals: to reunite with her daughter and finish high school.
 Our goal is to raise $870, which will provide the financial support she needs for one full year.
+(We no longer need donations for this cause, but accepting donations for others.)

 White Populations Declining Fast, at Home and Abroad